BeckyPollard/project-quickstart/README.md

 CSS and JS will be bundled, file names will have a hash added for cache busting, images will be collected into **/build/assets/images**.

+## Future Features
+- Publish project to NPM for easy template generation on local machine

 ## Special thanks
 Special thanks to freeCodeCamp and Colt Steele for producing a wonderful [Webpack for Beginners course](https://www.youtube.com/watch?v=MpGLUVbqoYQ).
 Learnings from that course have been applied here to make this project possible.